saforem2/personal_site/docs/talks/incite-hackathon-2025/AuroraGPT/README.md

 ## 🦙 Issues with “Publicly Available” LLMs

 - **Trust** and **Safety**:
-  - Skepticisim about deployment in critical infrastructure
+  - Skepticism about deployment in critical infrastructure
   - Correctness and reliability of model outputs
 - **Transparency**:
   - Data governance, what was used for pre-training? fine-tuning?